wehr-to/CCNA-Study-Guide/IPv4/notes.md

 | What is the length of an IP address? (bytes)                                         | 4 Bytes               |
 | What is the maximum value for a binary octet?
 (1111 1111)                            | 255                   |

-**Q: If the host portion of an IPv4 address is all 0s, what kind of address is it?**
-Network Address

-**Q: If the host portion of an IPv4 address is all 1s, what kind of address is it?**
-Broadcast Address

-**Q: IPv4 addresses beginning with 127 are used for loopback addresses.**

-**Q: What kind of address is used to test the network software stack on the local device?**
-Loopback Address

-**Q: What are the groups of 8 bits in an IP address called?**
-Octets

-**Q: What is the class D IPv4 address range reserved for?**
-Multicast Addresses

-**Q: What is the class E IPv4 address range reserved for?**
-Experimental Purposes (Think E for Experimental)

-**Q: What is the length of an IP address? (bits)**
-32 Bits

-**Q: What is the length of an IP address? (bytes)**
-4 Bytes

-**Q: What is the maximum value for a binary octet?
-(1111 1111)** 255

 ---

 ## Prefix Lengths & Netmasks